 Why is DPA Title III important to the DoD?

 Authorities granted through the Defense Production Act enable the government to utilize funding options and methods that would otherwise be unavailable in support of industrial enterprise and national security objectives.
 Title III ensures the availability of essential domestic industrial resources for national defense needs and homeland security requirements.

 How has DPA Title III supported the nation during the COVID-19 pandemic?

-Utilizing DPA Title III authorities, the Department of the Air Force awarded agreements worth $213 million that increase domestic production of critical medical supplies to meet national demand.
-These efforts will increase the total production of N95 masks by 450 million per year, nasal-pharyngeal test swabs by 20 million per month and COVID-19 test kits by 110,000 per month.
+Utilizing DPA Title III authorities, the EAPO awarded agreements that increased domestic production of critical medical supplies to meet national demand.
+These efforts tripled the manufacturing capacity of COVID-19 test kits, increased the total production of N95 masks by 450 million per year and increased nasal-pharyngeal test swabs by 20 million per month.

-The DAF has also awarded $628 million to support the U.S. defense industrial base amid the pandemic by helping to maintain critical industrial capabilities and restore some lost jobs.
-Title III investments will support the following industrial capabilities: aircraft, shipbuilding, space, soldier systems, ground systems, radar and electronic warfare, materials and microelectronics.
+The Department of Defense used Title III authorities to maintain critical industrial capabilities and restore some lost jobs.
+Title III investments support the following industrial capabilities: aircraft, shipbuilding, space, soldier systems, ground systems, radar and electronic warfare, materials and microelectronics.